bjlkeng/bjlkeng.github.io/source/posts/a-quick-introduction-to-stochastic-calculus.rst

 or norm of the partition, which is similar to the formal definition of `Riemannian integrals <https://en.wikipedia.org/wiki/Riemann_integral>`__ (even though many of us, like myself, didn't learn it this way).
-In any case the idea is very similar to just having evenly spaced intervals.
+In any case, the idea is very similar to just having evenly spaced intervals.

 Now that we have Equation 2.18, let's see how it behaves on a function :math:`f(t)` that has a continuous derivative: